garethlamb/animal_classifier_pipeline/README.md

 whenever something moves in front of them.
 They are often used as an inexpensive and non-invasive method of observing animals in the wild.
-This has allowed researchers to generate large databases of animal activity which, although can provide valuable insights, typically take a long time to manually sort through the data before it can be used in any research project.
+This has allowed researchers to generate large databases of animal activity that traditionally take a long time to manually sort through before they can be used in any research project.

 This package provides an easy-to-use function that automatically identifies the species of an animal in a picture.
-It requires that the animals be first detected using [MegaDetector](#megadetector) and also has the added feature of sorting the images into folders by species cropped around the animal.
+It has the added feature of cropping the images around the animal and sorting them into folders by species but it also requires that the animals be first detected using [MegaDetector](#megadetector) before the program is run.
-It was originally designed to work for a model that was trained to categorise animals found in Hong Kong, however it should be relatively easy to adapt it for any model trained with Keras
+The function was originally designed to work for a model that was trained to categorise animals found in Hong Kong, however it should be relatively easy to adapt it for any model trained with Keras
-(see the section on [how to modify the pipeline](#how-to-modify-the-package-for-a-new-model) for details).
+(see the section on how to [modify the pipeline](#how-to-modify-the-package-for-a-new-model) for details).

-After using the MegaDetector algorithm, you will likely realise that it is very good at removing the vast majority images that have no animal.
-This package was designed to automate the final step of identifing the species of the animals before that data can be used in a research project.
+The modules this repository should be seen as the second half of a larger pipeline for sorting animal images.
+MegaDetector provides the first step of finding the animals in the database and this package automates the final step of categorising those animals.

 ## How to Run the Animal Classifier